-When I think of Brazil, I think of Rio de Janeiro, Sugar Loaf Mountain, Christ the Redeemer, and Copacabana.
+When I think of Brazil, I think of Rio de Janeiro, Sugar Loaf Mountain, the Christ the Redeemer statue, and Copacabana.
 Oh, and pao de queijo, also known as Brazilian cheese bread.

-You can get one of these items at the Brazil Marketplace at Epcot’s International Food and Wine Festival in 2022.
-Spoiler, it’s the cheesy bread.
+One of these items is available at the Brazil Marketplace at Epcot’s International Food and Wine Festival.
+As you probably guessed, that item is the pao de queijo.

 Brazil Marketplace Menu Items at Epcot